hyperledger-labs/perun-doc/source/concepts/protocols.rst

 channels.
 Even in case of virtual channels, no interaction is required with the intermediary for doing off-chain transactions.

 The protocol itself does not have any inherent speed limitations.
-It is limited only by
+Speed is limited only by

 1. the speeds at which the participants can make signatures, and
 2. the speed of communication channels used for exchanging states & signatures.

 If a participant knows an update to be proposed is the final off-chain transaction, then it should be marked as ``final``.
 This is not a mandatory part.
 If it is not done, then a separate off-chain transaction that marks the latest off-chain state as final will be sent in the next phase.

 .. image:: ../_generated/concepts/transact_generic.svg
   :align: Center